elaraproject/elara-handbook/book/basics/about.md

-# Project Elara Overview
+# Project Elara overview

-Project Elära is an open effort to advance research towards scientific breakthroughs that will make the world a better place.
-Ultimately, the project aims to achieve high-speed interstellar travel, create a near-infinite energy source, remove humanity's dependence on fossil fuels, and ensure a life worthy of human dignity for all humanity.
+Project Elära is an open effort to advance research that we hope will make a better future possible.
+We have a research program covering a wide variety of current and anticipated areas: space power swarms, high-speed interplanetary travel, non-invasive laser-based medical treatment, atmospheric power beaming to remote locations, and more.

+Further, we are keen to participate in research partnerships and collaborations to extend our research programs further, in which we freely exchange our knowledge and expertise.
+We have hopes of forming strong alliances and bringing together teams from around the world to collaborate in realizing what may seem impossible and building a future worthy of our future generations.

 > “We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard.”
 >